-- I An Application for Admission to the MBA Program, duly completed, signed and dated by the applicant.
-The application must clearly specify the program option to which the applicant wishes to be admitted; i.e., Generalist or International Finance Concentration or International Marketing Concentration. - A statement of the applicant's career objectives, special professional and academic interests, and other reasons why the candidate wishes to pursue the MBA Program at AUD, as well as the applicant's special skills, expertise and interests that might contribute towards enriching the MBA experience at AUD. - Original, official transcripts of academic record from all universities, colleges or other postsecondary institutions attended by the candidate; to be sent directly to the Admissions Office.
+- 3 Original, official transcripts of academic record from all universities, colleges or other postsecondary institutions attended by the candidate; to be sent directly to the Admissions Office.
 Applicants should obtain official attestation of all original transcripts from the appropriate higher education authority in the country in which the undergraduate degree was granted. - 4 Official scores of the Graduate Management Admissions Test (GMAT), to be sent directly to the Admissions Office.
 The university's GMAT code is 0063.
-GMAT scores must be submitted at the time of application (see deadlines below); however, subject to the evaluation and approval of the MBA Admissions Committee, applicants who have not taken the GMAT at the time of application may be granted conditional admission (see p.13), with a requirement that they submit satisfactory GMAT scores not later than the end of the first term following admission. - 5 For candidates whose native language is not English, the official score (original of report) of the Test of English as a Foreign Language (TOEFL), completed within the past twenty-four months immediately preceding the date of application, to be sent directly to the Admissions Office.
+GMAT scores must be submitted at the time of application (see deadlines below); however, subject to the evaluation and approval of the MBA Admissions Committee, applicants who have not taken the GMAT at the time of application may be granted conditional admission (see p.13), with a requirement that they submit satisfactory GMAT scores not later than the end of the first term following admission. - For candidates whose native language is not English, the official score (original of report) of the Test of English as a Foreign Language (TOEFL), completed within the past twenty-four months immediately preceding the date of application, to be sent directly to the Admissions Office.
 A minimum TOEFL score of 550 (CAT 213) + TWE 4.0 will be required.
-The University's TOEFL code is 0063.
-This requirement may be waived for candidates whose native language is not

-English and who have completed their undergraduate education at an accredited/recognized English medium institution, provided that there is evidence that the undergraduate institution has a TOEFL requirement of 500 or higher (or equivalent score on another internationally recognized exam) required for admission to the undergraduate program at that institution when the applicant was admitted to the undergraduate program.
-Moreover, this requirement will be waived for candidates who are native speakers of English, who have completed their undergraduate education in an accredited/ recognized English medium institution in a country where English is the official language.

-alternatively, Internet-based TOEFL score of 79-80 + writing skills 24-30

-- Two MBA Reference Forms (found at the end of this Catalog) completed by present or former university instructors or employers. - 7 Passport copy and two passport-size pictures.
+The university's TOEFL code is 0063.
+This requirement may be waived for candidates whose native language is not - English and who have completed their undergraduate education at an accredited/recognized English medium institution, provided that there is evidence that the undergraduate institution has a TOEFL requirement of 500 or higher (or equivalent score on another internationally recognized exam) required for admission to the undergraduate program at that institution when the applicant was admitted to the undergraduate program.
+Moreover, this requirement will be waived for candidates who are native speakers of English, who have completed their undergraduate education in an accredited/ recognized English medium institution in a country where English is the official language. - alternatively, Internet-based TOEFL score of 79-80 + writing skills 24-30 - Two MBA Reference Forms (found at the end of this Catalog) completed by present or former university instructors or employers. - 7 Passport copy and two passport-size pictures.